SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 * Mark of Fate

 Mark a creature you see so it receives additional necrotic damage equal to your WIS bonus from each attack.
 Can be retargeted upon the creature's death.
 You need to take a short rest or long rest to recover this power.
 Starting at level 14, you can use it twice before taking a rest.

+### Level 17

+* Keeper of Oblivion

+You steal the life-force from your foes as they step to the gates of oblivion, to grant your allies a moment's respite.
+When an enemy you can see dies within 30 feet of you, allies within 30 ft of you regain hit points from a pool equals to your Cleric level.
+Allies with lowest health are healed first until the pool is fully consumed.
+Once you use it, you can't do so again until the start of your next turn.

 ### Level 20